alessandromanattini/ANSAL/README.md

 1. **Polyphonic MIDI Phase Vocoder (JUCE)**: This allows for the simulation of vocal harmonies, enriching the musical landscape.
 2. **Polyphonic Synthesizer**: Features numerous functionalities including mono mode, keyboard split, low-pass filter (LPF), octave shift, pitch shift, and drum sequences, which will be detailed later.
    Note: These two instruments are interconnected.
 The Vocoder is accessible via the Synth interface, and the notes received by the Synth are forwarded to the Vocoder.
 This setup enables a single person to play both instruments effortlessly.
-3. **Guitar Effects Suite**: Enhances the guitar sound and uses pitch recognition to identify the fundamental note of the chord being played.
-This allows the simulation of doubling on that note, enabling a single guitarist to "play two guitars or a guitar and a bass."
+3. **Guitar Effects Suite**: Uses pitch recognition to identify the fundamental notes of the chords being played.
+This allows to process that note, enabling a single guitarist to "play two guitars" or a "guitar and a bass."

 The functionalities of the modules can be modified either through the graphical interface or via MIDI command mappings, as will be illustrated later.